danjhd/imagebuilder-customresource/README.md

 -----------------------------------------------------------------------------------------</br>|                            ListDistributionConfigurations                             |</br>+------+--------------------------------------------------------------------------------+</br>|  Test|  <b>arn:aws:imagebuilder:eu-west-1:111122223333:distribution-configuration/test</b>   |</br>+------+--------------------------------------------------------------------------------+
 </pre>

 We will now create a new CloudFormation stack in the same region as Image Builder.
 Again we will use the AWS CLI to do this.
 The command is shown below.
-You will need to change the <samp><mark>filename</mark></samp> of the yaml template to the one you downloaded, replace <samp><mark>REGION</mark></samp> again and also supply the <samp><mark>ARNs</mark></samp> for your Distribution Configuration(s).
+You will need to change the <samp><mark>REGION</mark></samp> again and also supply the <samp><mark>ARNs</mark></samp> for your Distribution Configuration(s).
 Use commas to separate multiple ARNs.

 <pre>
-aws cloudformation deploy --template-file <mark>template-shared-amis.yaml</mark> --stack-name ImageBuilderAmiLookupCustomResource --parameter-overrides DistributionArns=<mark>arn:aws:imagebuilder:eu-west-1:111122223333:distribution-configuration/test</mark> --capabilities CAPABILITY_IAM --region <mark>REGION</mark>
+aws cloudformation deploy --template-file template.yaml --stack-name ImageBuilderAmiLookupCustomResource --parameter-overrides DistributionArns=<mark>arn:aws:imagebuilder:eu-west-1:111122223333:distribution-configuration/test</mark> --capabilities CAPABILITY_IAM --region <mark>REGION</mark>
 </pre>

 The stack creation should take a couple of minutes.
 Once the stack is created we now have the base infrastructure in place.